 Enough about my yoga morning.
 I hope you all had fantastic weekends!
 Mine was fun.
 Meighan had a work conference in Asheville and asked me if I wanted to come with her so we could hike and hang out on her off hours.
 I didn’t have anything going on, so I tagged along with her.
 Asheville is a playground with everything you could ever want.
 It’s filled with tons of hiking spots, endless coffee shops, restaurants, music, arts, and so much more!
 If you’ve never been, you should plan a trip.

 Last week was cold and rainy.
 It felt nothing like Spring, but at least it kept me inside staying busy.
 I had a lot to get done before heading out for the weekend.
 I developed several new recipes, which will be posted soon.
 I have ten lined up for the upcoming weeks.
-Nothing like new and fresh recipes to kick off spring!
+Nothing like new and fresh recipes to kick offspring!

-Tuesday breakfast while finishing up last week’s recap post: kale salad with avocado and Green Goddess dressing, a side of pears, and over easy eggs.
+Tuesday breakfast while finishing up last week’s recap post: kale salad with avocado and Green Goddess dressing, a side of pears, and over-easy eggs.

 When I finished blogging, I headed out for a long walk with the dogs.
 This is something I love to do multiple times a day because it keeps me active and it gives my brain a break.
 And my dogs LOVE it.

 When I got back from the walk, I returned to so many sweet comments!
 I still have some waiting in my moderation box, but I hate posting until I get the chance to reply, so I promise I’ll get to it.
-I am so grateful for you guys!
+I am so grateful to you guys!

 I ended up spending the afternoon commenting and chatting with you all while sipping an afternoon cappuccino with one of my chocolate chip muffins on the side.
 By the way, those muffins are so good.
 I’ve had about five of you send pictures of your creations, which I’ll post soon!
 I love seeing you recreate them in the kitchen!
 For my cappuccino, I used oat milk (i mentioned it in my last recap!)
 It’s the best for frothing, and it tastes unbelievable!